kav310/kav310/README.md

 # Hi, I'm Kavya Malimpati 👋👨🏻‍💻

 - 🔭 I’m currently working on ...
 Frontend Web Development
 - 🌱 I’m currently learning ...
-React and Redux
+Mongodb and Sql
 - 👯 I’m looking to collaborate on ...
 React.js
 - 🤔 I’m looking for help with ...
 Node.js
 - 💬 Ask me about ... anything